 Share-based compensation represents vested and non-vested restricted shares granted to employees and directors as well as to nonemployees and are included in "Other general and administrative expenses" in the "Consolidated statements of operations."
 The shares to employees and directors are measured at their fair value equal to the market value of the Company's common stock on the grant date.
 The shares that do not contain any future service vesting conditions are considered vested shares and a total fair value of such shares is expensed on the grant date.
 The shares that contain a time-based service vesting condition are considered non-vested shares on the grant date and the total fair value of such shares is recognized on a straight-line basis over the requisite service period.
-In addition, non-vested squared to non-employees are measured at the fair value at each reporting period service is provided.
-The fair value of the awards granted to non-employees are measured at the fair value at each reporting period until the non-vested shares vest and performance is complete.
+In addition, non-vested awards granted to non-employees are recognized on a straight-line basis over the remaining period service is provided.
+The fair value of the awards granted to non-employees are measured at the fair value at each reporting period until the nonvested shares vest and performance is complete.